GameplayJDK/simple.fx/README.md

 For that just download the latest release and add the jar to your project as a library.

+Of course you are free to clone the repo and build it yourself.

 ## How to use it?

+**Please also read the section with other important infotmation below!**

 To use the library simply extend one of the two above classes based on your requirements: